 Keeping your old home and buying a new one used to be a good idea.
 But with recent changes to legislation this has become less advantageous from a tax perspective.
 This article takes a look at the tax implications of buying a house before selling your old home.

-The tax implications of buying a house before selling include potentially Capital Gains Tax (CGT) when you sell your old house.
-This is because it will no longer be fully covered by Private Residence Relief.
-Income Tax on the rents you receive from your old house if you become a landlord.
-Plus an extra 3% Stamp Duty on the new house you buy, which is over and above the standard Stamp Duty rates.
+What are the tax implications of buying a house before selling?
+The tax implications of buying a house before selling include Capital Gains Tax because your old house will no longer include Private Residence Relief.
+You’ll pay Income Tax on any rent net of expenses if you become a landlord.
+You’ll pay an extra 3% Stamp Duty on the new house as well as the standard Stamp Duty rates.

 But before we look at these tax implications, let’s take a look at why you might want to buy before selling.